 - Picnic: Around Handak Spring.

 - Recommended period: Winter and Spring.
-(The water level is very low in the summer)
+(The water level is shallow in the summer)

 - Flashlight required to walk inside the tunnel!!